All NSW public school students have a right to an inclusive learning environment and to feel happy and safe at school.

 The NSW anti-bullying website brings together information and resources for teachers, students, parents and carers.
 It provides information related to online safety and what you can do if your child has been bullied, witnessed bullying or been involved in bullying.

-For more information on anti-bullying strategies for NSW public schools, see the department’s Bullying: Preventing and Responding to Student Bullying in Schools Policy.
+For more information on anti-bullying strategies for NSW public schools, see the department’s Bullying of Students: Prevention and Response Policy.

 For information on racial bullying and anti-racism education for NSW public schools, visit: